leukeleu/django-push-redirect/README.md

 ]
 ```

-This middleware adds the `Link rel=preload` header to redirect
+This middleware adds the `Link rel=preload` header on redirect
 responses that should be preloaded.

 If everything is configured correctly you should see that redirects